Concordium/concordium.github.io/source/shared/net/references/concordium-client.rst

 .. note::

-   This page will describe the commands that are related with configuration of the client, but the rest of available commands will be discussed on the pages where the features that use them are documented.
+   This page describes the commands that are related with configuration of the client, but the rest of available commands will be discussed on the pages where the features that use them are documented.
 Some commands will perform :ref:`queries<testnet-query-node>` and others send :ref:`transactions<transactions>`.